paduanton/naturally-server/README.md

 # Overview

-Naturally, it is an open source project that implements social media and social networking concepts.
-It was developed in PHP using the Laravel Framework and MySQL database with the MVC design pattern.
-This repository is the  backend  REST API only.
+Naturally is an open source project that implements social media and social networking concepts.
+It was developed in PHP using the Laravel Framework, MySQL database and MVC design pattern.
+This repository is a REST API backend only.
 The frontend is written in Angular 9 and can be seen here:

 [Naturally Frontend](https://github.com/paduanton/naturally)

 ## Application Architecture
 ![](https://raw.githubusercontent.com/paduanton/naturally-server/master/public/docs/Application-Architecture.png)

-The entities that this API has are: Users, Recipes, ProfileImages, Ratings, RatingsImages, RecipesImages, SocialNetworkAccounts, Phones, Followers, Comments, UsersFavoriteRecipes, PasswordResets, RestoredAccounts, EmailVerifications, Likes, Reports, Instructions, Ingredients, RecipesTags, Tags, OAuthAuthCodes, OAuthAccessTokens, OAuthRefreshTokens, OAuthClients, OAuthPersonalAccessClients and Migrations.
+This API has the following entities: Users, Recipes, ProfileImages, Ratings, RatingsImages, RecipesImages, SocialNetworkAccounts, Phones, Followers, Comments, UsersFavoriteRecipes, PasswordResets, RestoredAccounts, EmailVerifications, Likes, Reports, Instructions, Ingredients, RecipesTags, Tags, OAuthAuthCodes, OAuthAccessTokens, OAuthRefreshTokens, OAuthClients, OAuthPersonalAccessClients and Migrations.

 #### Entity Relationship:
 - Users 1 - N Recipes